Portfolio guidance

 - Ensure your work has a good screen resolution.

-- Add any links to video, animations, and moving image work to your PDF or PowerPoint.
+- You can include links to video, animations, and moving image work within your file if you wish.
 Please check that these links work before you submit your portfolio and that they can be accessed easily.
 We will not be able to view links that require a password.

 The content of your digital portfolio and the skills it demonstrates should be the same as if you were creating a physical portfolio.
 The only difference is that you will need to submit your portfolio through your applicant portal rather than physically bring it in for us to see.